MichalOpoka/ecfr/cfr/title-22-Foreign-Relations/chapter-I-Department-State/subchapter-M-International-Traffic-Arms-Regulations/part-124-Agreements-OffShore-Procurement-Other-Defense-Services/section-124.13.md

-##### § 124.13 Procurement by United States persons in foreign countries (offshore procurement). #####
+##### § 124.13 Procurement by U.S. persons in foreign countries (offshore procurement). #####

-Link to an amendment published at 87 FR 16424, Mar.
-23, 2022.

 Notwithstanding the other provisions in part 124 of this subchapter, the Directorate of Defense Trade Controls may authorize by means of a license (DSP-5) the export of unclassified technical data to foreign persons for offshore procurement of defense articles, provided that:

 (a) The contract or purchase order for offshore procurement limits delivery of the defense articles to be produced only to the person in the United States or to an agency of the U.S. Government; and

-(b) The technical data of U.S.-origin to be used in the foreign manufacture of defense articles does not exceed that required for bid purposes on a build-to-print basis (build-to-print means producing an end-item (*i.e.*, system, subsystem or component) from technical drawings and specifications (which contain no process or know-how information) without the need for additional technical assistance).
-Release of supporting documentation (e.g., acceptance criteria, object code software for numerically controlled machines) is permissible.
-Build-to-print does not include the release of any information which discloses design methodology, engineering analysis, detailed process information or manufacturing know-how); and
+(b) The technical data of U.S.-origin to be used in the foreign manufacture of defense articles does not exceed that required for bid purposes on a build-to-print basis; and

 (c) The contract or purchase order between the person in the United States and the foreign person: